llm-bible/llm-bible.github.io/_publications/hang2025bpqa.markdown

 bibkey: hang2025bpqa
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.04155"}
-tags: ['Model Architecture', 'RAG', 'GPT', 'Pretraining Methods', 'BERT', 'Transformer', 'Applications']
+tags: ['Transformer', 'GPT', 'Applications', 'RAG', 'Model Architecture', 'Pretraining Methods', 'BERT']
 ---
 Clinical measurements such as blood pressures and respiration rates are critical in diagnosing and monitoring patient outcomes.
 It is an important